MasonAmerica/HIRING-generalist-prefixsearch/README.md

 # Prefix Search

-Your objective is to write a simple command-line tool named `pfxsearch` in one of the languages shown below.
-This tool will accept a string parameter via the command line, and print a list of all words in a given dictionary that match the provided prefix (ie. words that begin with that prefix).
+Your objective is to write a tool named `pfxsearch` in one of the languages shown below.
+This tool will display a prompt loop for users to search words by prefix and then print a list of all words in a given dictionary that match the provided prefix (ie. words that begin with that prefix).
 The dictionary is provided via the `dict.txt` file included in this repository.

 ## Example

-For instance, a run of the program may look like this:
+For instance, a run of the program may look like this, where `>` is the prompt:

 ```
+./pfxsearch

-./pfxsearch ban
+> ban

 ban
 banana